Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/11/github-codespaces.md

 npm run preview
 ```

-Instead of browsing to `localhost:3000`, GitHub pops a message with a link to `my-codespace-name-3000.preview.app.github.dev`.
+Instead of browsing to `localhost:3000`, GitHub pops a message with a link to a port-forwarded address, such as `my-codespace-name-3000.preview.app.github.dev`.

-:::figure
+:::figure{.inset}
-:img{src="/img/2022/11/codespaces-localhost.png" alt="An editor prompt supplies an 'open in browser' link for your localhost address"}
+:img{src="/img/2022/11/codespaces-localhost.png" alt="An editor prompt supplies an 'open in browser' link for your localhost address" loading="lazy"}
 ::figcaption[Open in browser to view your app]
 :::